 “Again, when the 90-pound weights got too heavy, I would go down to the 80s, then the 70s, and so on.
 Each time I went down the rack I reached a little deeper into the available muscle tissue to shock and innervate the muscle more thoroughly.”

 While bodybuilders have been using drop sets for decades to make their muscles grow, it’s only recently that researchers have put the training method to the test.
 As it turns out, using drop sets to extend a set past the point where you’d normally stop can deliver the same muscle-building stimulus in less time than regular training.

 Lifters in the first group did three sets of conventional resistance training.
 They performed as many reps as they could in each set, resting for around 90 seconds between each one.

 The drop set group, on the other hand, performed a single set, reaching failure at around 12 reps.
 Then, without resting, they dropped the weight by 20% and kept going until they couldn’t do any more.
 The weight was dropped by 20% again, and the lifters continued until they couldn’t complete any more reps.

 Both groups gained muscle, with no statistically significant differences between the two.
 However, it was the drop set group who made the biggest gains, posting a 10% increase in triceps size, compared to a 5% increase in the group doing the traditional training.

 What’s more, the drop set group finished their workout in less than half the time of the traditional training group.
 Although the intensity of effort was very high, the workouts were shorter.

-Another study, carried in the European Journal of Applied Physiology, also shows no difference in muscle growth with three months of drop sets versus traditional training .
+Another study, carried in the European Journal of Applied Physiology, also shows no difference in muscle growth with three months of drop sets versus pyramid sets and straight sets .
 That is, subjects who did 3-5 sets of 6-12 reps gained roughly the same amount of muscle as those who did drop sets.